JavierBaltar/chaos-engineering-getting-started/README.md

 Measure and Analyse the Resilience Score of each workflow

 #### Experiments Workflow
+The diagram below depicts the Litmus experiments workflow process:

 Once a chaosengine object is created, Litmus creates the Chaos runner pod in the target namespace.
 This runner will orchestrate the experiment in the specified namespace and against the specified targets.